ding05/cnn_ae_building_segmentation/README.md

 This notebook is part of the work submitted to [New Zealand Geospatial Hackathon 2021](https://www.mbie.govt.nz/science-and-technology/science-and-innovation/international-opportunities/new-zealand-r-d/innovative-partnerships/takiwaehere-the-geospatial-hackathon/) by Team GeoNet Spider.
 In this 24 hours competition, the four team members integrated the domain knowledge, GIS, machine learning and web app development into their work.

+They won the university's second prize on June 3, 2021.

 ## Tools

 [Google Colab](https://colab.research.google.com)